Council Info & Reports

 Representing food resilience and policy organizations across the State, the members of the Council collaborate to achieve the goals and outcomes prescribed by law.

-The Maryland Food Resiliency Council (FSRC), is currently co-chaired by the Maryland Emergency Management Agency (MDEM) Secretary, Russ Strickland, and Michael J. Wilson, of Maryland Hunger Solutions.
-In addition to the co-chairs, the council has three co-vice chairs:
+The Maryland Food Resiliency Council (FSRC), is currently co-chaired by the Maryland Emergency Management Agency (MDEM) Secretary, Russ Strickland, and Nancy Nunn, of the Harry R. Hughes Center for Agro-Ecology.
+In addition to the co-chairs, the Council has eight additional members appointed by statute including:

 • Dean of the University of Maryland College of Agriculture and Natural Resources

-Members of the Council are appointed by the Secretary of MDEM for a three-year term, which may be renewed, but not to exceed two terms.
+All additional Council members are appointed by the Secretary of MDEM for a three year term, which may be renewed for no more than two consecutive terms.

 The USDA defines food insecurity as “a lack of consistent access to enough food for every person in a household to live an active, healthy life.”
 Food insecurity is a socially-rooted and systemic issue that has increased in prevalence since the onset of the COVID-19 pandemic.
 According to the Maryland Food Bank, 1 in 3 Maryland households are food insecure, and the majority of which are households with children.
 Crises, shocks, and stressors, natural and human-made, exacerbate food insecurity and cause considerable short- and long-term damage to our food systems and, in turn, to our people.